 You may be a naturally gifted artist but learning some of the other components of design, such as how to use design software and other design technology, takes time.
 Enrolling in a design course will give you access to these programs, as well as tuition from design professionals who can help you to sharpen your skill set.
 Better yet, you’ll also gain certification to enhance your CV.

 Successful designers have one thing in common – and that’s that they never stop looking for inspiration.
 There are many ways in which you can do this, from keeping in touch with what is going on in the wider industry to attending art exhibits and events.
 You can also take inspiration from other forms of media such as podcasts and TV series.
 We highly recommend the podcast, ‘The Honest Designers’, and the Netflix series, ‘Abstract: The Art of Design’.
+You could also try top photography magazines for inspiration.

 If you have a designer or a design company that you admire, why not pick their brain?
 By talking to and networking with others in your field, you’ll understand more about their thinking patterns, helping you to solve design-related problems you come across in the future, and perhaps even giving you a fresh perspective on your own designs.
 It may also open opportunities for future collaborations.